karthikLVS/ICMS/README.md

 * Admin dashboard for managing content and users
 * Multi-language support (e.g., Hindi, Tamil, Kannada, etc.)
 * Community forum or quiz sections for interactive learning

-This project is licensed under the **MIT License**.

----

-Let me know if you’d like a version with GitHub Pages or Netlify deployment instructions included as well!